tarasowski/decouple-serverless-services-via-exports-sns/README.md

-# decouple-services-cloudformation-exports-sns
-Decouple CloudFormation Stacks via Exports and SNS
+# Decouple Services via SNS

+1. Deploy `producer`: (will export SNS Topic)
+2. Deploy `consumer`: (will subscribe to SNS Topic from Producer)
+3. Have fun